tonethar/IGME-330-Fall-2019/weekly/week-14A-notes.md

 ## I. Topics
 - Helpful Project 2 Sample Code (see myCourses):
-  - "Yip" demo links - will be very helpful in architecting your application
+  - the **"Yip" demo links* in myCourses will be very helpful in architecting your application
   - **counter-component-fun.html** demos:
     - that components can have their own `data` property that is independently owned by that component
     - how to pass arguments to components